Cooling vest for weight loss next Paleo Diet trend?

 One critical step towards the answer has already been taken.
 A fascinating and important study done at the Joslin Diabetes Center, Harvard Medical School, published in 2012, compared the effect of mild cold exposure using a cooling vest versus ephedrine (a “diet pill” solution) on BAT activation.
 At the normal and safe dosage of ephedrine given, the diet pill failed to activate BAT in study subjects, while mild cold exposure did activate BAT and significantly increased energy expenditure.
 They concluded: “The obesity and diabetes pandemics demand safe and novel treatments, and our findings demonstrate that increasing energy expenditure through BAT is a promising approach.”

 What a promising area for more study.
 General metabolic health benefits seem to be likely too given the role BAT plays and what studies about brown fat health are finding.
 Studies are underway seeking to see if brown fat can be stimulated to treat obesity and diabetes.
-At Hyperwear we are intently following this area, investigating a cooling vest for weight loss, and believe it can play a role in an overall program for fitness and wellness.
+At Hyperwear we are intently following this area, patenting new technology and developing a new brown fat cooling vest for weight loss, and believe it can play a role in an overall program for fitness and wellness.
+We have previously made a cooling vest for athletes.
 Development of lean body mass is of interest to everyone.
 And it plays an important role in our life as we are sure the newly re-discovered importance of cold exposure can play in overcoming the controlled environment, sedentary lifestyle of modern life.
 A “paleo lifestyle” could be the next back to roots movement in fitness.
+A cooling vest for weight loss can be a great tool for your health.
 What do you think?

 “In summary, the present study demonstrates that a cold-exposure stimulus designed to minimize muscle-mediated shivering thermogenesis enhances BAT oxidative metabolism as well as glucose and NEFA uptake in adult humans.
 The enhanced BAT activity was associated with a 1.8-fold increase in whole-body energy expenditure.”
 Ouellet V., Labbé S. et al. J Clin Invest.
 2012;122(2):545–552 doi:10.1172/JCI60433 Adipose tissue oxidative metabolism contributes to energy expenditure during acute cold exposure in humans.